 Transmission Oil Pumps

-Vane-type: Vane type pumps use a slide located inside the pump housing to vary the size of the inlet and outlet ports according to transmission's requirements.
-This slide is moved against spring pressure by a small sample of the fluid output.
-This keeps the fluid pressure at a minimum when the needs are not as high and maximum when necessary.
-These are known as variable-displacement pumps.
+Vane-type: Vane-type variable-displacement pumps use a slide located inside the pump housing to vary the size of the inlet and outlet ports according to the transmission's needs.
+This slide is moved against spring pressure by a small sample of the pump's output.
+The pump's slide keeps fluid flow at a minimum when the needs are not as high and provides maximum flow when necessary.

-Rotor-type: The rotor-type pump is similar to the crescent gear-type, except it utilizes rotors instead of gears.
+Rotor-type: The rotor-type pump is similar to the crescent gear pump, except it has rotors instead of gears.
 The inside rotor drives the outside rotor.
 The gap between the rotors increases as it moves away from the inlet port and decreases as it moves closer to the outlet port.
-This action squeezes the fluid and creates the line pressure necessary to lubricate and hold the transmission's friction bands and clutches.
+Use a feeler gauge to measure these clearances.
+This action creates the flow used to lubricate and operate the transmission's friction bands and clutches.
 These are also known as fixed-displacement pumps.